ahogen/ahogen.github.io/content/authors/alex/_index.md

 [PIC32](https://en.wikipedia.org/wiki/PIC_microcontrollers), or
 [AVR ATtiny](https://www.microchip.com/design-centers/8-bit/avr-mcus/device-selection/attiny3217).

-*Disclamer: This is a personal website.
+*Disclaimer: This is a personal website.
 Any information or opinions expressed here are my own.
 They do not reflect the opinions of any organization(s) I am associated with.
 Any information or advice is for informational purposes only and should be treated as such.
 Consult with an authorized engineering and/or